FRUIT TREES & BERRIES

 MORE CHALLENGING

-These fruits do not naturally thrive in the northwest, often needing a longer, hotter summer with more disease and pest pressure.
-They will also need pruning and/or thinning.
+These fruits do not naturally thrive in the northwest, often needing a longer, hotter summer.
+They have more disease and pest issues and will need pruning and/or thinning.

 • Apricot